-Max Davis Scholarships are granted by the 501(c)3 non-profit Conservation College, independent from Wolf Camp & School of Natural Science, whose mission it is to inspire a global conservation ethic, by connecting people to nature through outdoor education..
+Apply for a scholarship to attend Wolf Camp and other outdoor educational programs that interest you!
+Max Davis Scholarships are granted by the Conservation College whose mission it is to “inspire a global conservation ethic by connecting people to nature through outdoor education.”

-Financial Aid Scholarships are accepted first-come, first-served between Jan 5th – Jun 5th as funds remain available: We grant applicants up to 75% of the costs toward an earth skills educational opportunity.
-We do expect that the student or another third party contribute the deposit, and that scholarship recipients attend the entirety of the programs for which they register.
+Financial Aid Scholarships are accepted first-come, first-served between Jan 5th – Jun 5th as funds remain available with grants up to 75% of the costs toward an earth skills educational opportunity.
+The scholarship board does expect that the applicant also contribute as much as possible to programs they attend, and that scholarship recipients attend the entirety of the programs for which they register.

 To apply for a financial aid scholarship, email answers the questions below, and attach a copy of your Microsoft Word or PDF Registration Form if we do not already have one on file, plus a description of the program you wish to attend.
-Members of the WOLF Foundation board of directors, along with executive director Chris Chisholm, are the only persons reviewing the information you provide, and it will remain completely confidential:
+Members of the Conservation College board of directors are the only persons reviewing the information you provide, and it will remain completely confidential:

 1. Which program are you applying for, and for what length of time do you plan to participate?